nemimccarter/seaice/README.md

 # seaice
 A study on extent sea ice from 1975 to 2015.
 Working in R and Python for comparison.
+The data comes courtesy of [The National Snow and Ice Data Center](https://nsidc.org/data/nsidc-0051 "The National Snow and Ice Data Center").

 Currently all I want to do is some basic statistical analysis:
  - find and graph annual mean and median, compare the two